 The superior energy absorption properties of high-strength aluminum alloys, combined with intelligent vehicle design, make aluminum-intensive vehicles among the very safest on the road.
 When the Ford F-150 upgraded to an aluminum-alloy body from steel, the National Highway Traffic Safety Administration raised its crash safety test rating from four stars to five stars overall, demonstrating that aluminum alloys are highly crash absorbent and can be designed to deflect crash forces away from vehicle occupants.

-Another key safety factor is vehicle size: In a crash, larger is generally better than smaller, and size is generally more important than weight.
-To conserve fuel and reduce emissions, aluminum can safely reduce vehicle weight (up to 40% according to a report from the University of Aachen, Germany) while maintaining or even increasing vehicle size for greater crash protection.
+Another key safety factor is vehicle size: In a crash, larger vehicles are generally better than smaller ones, and size is generally more important than weight for safety.
+To conserve fuel and reduce emissions, aluminum can safely reduce vehicle weight (up to 40 percent according to a report from the University of Aachen, Germany) while maintaining or even increasing vehicle size for greater crash protection.

 Federal regulators and leading U.S. and international automakers agree that well-designed, lower weight vehicles can be as safe as or even safer than heavier vehicles—and they all meet or exceed the toughest federal safety standards.

 Aluminum’s Safety Advantages

 - Pound for pound, aluminum can absorb twice as much crash energy as steel.